ishtiaqhimel/notes/kubernetes/kubernetes.md

 - Pod Topology Spread Constraint : Using topologyKey we can put pods on different zones and nodes.
 - Pod Termination : API Server updates the pod status and the pod in the api server is considered dead beyond grace period(30s).
 Kubelet notices the pod updates and start graceful shutdown.
 Control Plane removes the shutting-down Pod from Endpoints.
 The pod can no longer provide service.
 Other objects no longer consider the pod valid.
 When the graceful shutdown period is over, kubelet triggers forcible shutdown.
 - Pod Disruption Budget : Pod disruption budget tries to ensure a minimum number of pod running always.
 It prevents voluntary disruption such a directly deleting a pos or updating a deployment pod template causing restart.
 However, it can not prevent involuntary disruption such as hardware failure or kernel panic.
 Though it counts both disruption.
+- “Will these containers work correctly if they land on different machines?”
+If the answer is no, a Pod is the correct grouping for the containers.
+If the answer is yes, using multiple Pods is probably the correct solution